pydata/xarray/doc/getting-started-guide/quick-overview.rst

     dt

 This created a DataTree with nested groups.
 We have one root group, containing information about individual people.
-This root group can be named, but here is unnamed, so is referred to with ``"/"``, same as the root of a unix-like filesystem.
+This root group can be named, but here it is unnamed, and is referenced with ``"/"``.
+This structure is similar to a unix-like filesystem.
 The root group then has one subgroup ``simulation``, which contains no data itself but does contain another two subgroups, named ``fine`` and ``coarse``.